To whom it may concern,

 Being in prison yesterday was quite eye opening for me.
 I've done prison ministry once or twice in North Carolina.
 Inmates are fed three hot meals a day, they receive standard clothes, a bed, and an organized laundry service, and they have access to books, running water, TV, sporting equipment, board games, and limited (but at least some) communication with the outside world.

 Here in Susu Land it is different.
 We walked through a series of heavily guarded gates and checkpoint as expected.
 An open sewer drained through the entire prison compound in the middle of the cement ground.
 The stench clued me to what we were stepping across as we passed the "women's area" and the "men's area" proceeding to the back of the prison compound.
 Razor-wire coiled around the top of the perimeter wall.
 We went through a final door into the "youth area."
 We passed by a guard in mismatched military fatigues.
 In any other world, i might suspect that the inmates had overthrown the real guards and dressed themselves in their clothes.
 However, any olive green outfit seems to be acceptable as official military uniform.
 Soldiers in the same detachment where digital camo, hunting (Mossy Oak brand) camo, the old standard (Woodland) camo, and plain solid green.
 Alas, this knowledge was ironically comforting to me, since it reassured me this was probably a real guard, not an imposter.
 Whatever short-experienced "comfort" i just felt was melted by the fact that was the last guard we encountered as we rounded the corner of a few buildings into an area far from the sight (and perhaps hearing) of the wardens.
 We were warmly greeted by about 130 young men.
 They were socializing around in the yard, taking turns using the restroom behind a curtain in the awful smelling latrine.
 Most were half naked, tattooed and scarred.
 They didn't look terribly sick, but were definitely skinnier than most people in Susu Land.
+I was wearing some Old Navy blue jeans and a quick-dry collared golf shirt.
+Bill, Josh, and i stood out like the cream in an Oreo.
+These teens were given one meal a day, and i imagine the food pyramid was not consulted when the menu was set.
+Most of them have the clothes on their backs, tattered and torn.
+One showed me his shorts he was wearing, full of holes.
+He had worn the same shorts for four months now.
+He didn't own a shirt.

 They noticed i had some books in my hand.
 Their curiosity overcame their inhibition and asked me what i had brought.
 I was swarmed by most of the guys trying to shoulder in and get a peek.
 I showed them a handful of Scripture calendars, which quickly got passed around and disappeared in the crowd.
 Then a showed them my New Testament in their language.
 I announced i'd like to read to them from God's Word.
 The quickly ushered the three of us to the only bench in the yard and ordered us to sit down and read.